kolawilk/ConvTool/README.md

 g++ -L ./CoolProp/build/ -stdlib=libc++ -o ConvTool.o ConvTool.cpp -I ./CoolProp/include/ -I ./CoolProp/externals/fmtlib/ -I ./CoolProp/build/ -lCoolProp
 ```

-Note: Norma* lly 3 warnings were generated, these can be ignored because they have no influence on the conversion.
+**Note:** *Normally 3 warnings were generated, these can be ignored because they have no influence on the conversion.*

-* The ConvTool can now be executed via './ConvTool.o'.
+* The ConvTool can now be executed via `./ConvTool.o.

 ## Instruction for usage